ndkv/capsule-coin/README.md

 });
 ```

 Take note of the contract's address.
-You can put this in a JavaScript file and `require` it but Truffle is much nicer.
+You can put the above in a JavaScript file and `require` it in the `geth` console but Truffle is much more elegant.
 Use it.
+And call it awesome all the time.

 # Resources